315+ Telescopes Ranked

 The StarSense Explorer Technology & App

-The accuracy of the StarSense Explorer is largely determined by the quality of your phone’s onboard hardware and your alignment, but at the bare minimum it will almost always get your targets in the field of view at low magnification, and a good phone and accurate alignment can achieve an accuracy of less than ¼ of a degree, or about half the area of sky the full Moon takes up.
+The accuracy of the StarSense Explorer is largely determined by the quality of your phone’s onboard hardware and your alignment.
+But at the bare minimum, it will almost always get your targets in the field of view at low magnification.
+With my iPhone 14 Pro and an accurate alignment, I can achieve an accuracy of less than ¼ of a degree, or about half the area of sky the full Moon takes up.

-Should I buy a Used Celestron StarSense Explorer LT 114 AZ?
+Buying a Used Celestron StarSense Explorer LT 114 AZ

 Alternative Recommendations

-The StarSense Explorer LT 114 AZ is, of course, not a scope we’d recommend.
+The StarSense Explorer LT 114 AZ is, of course, not a scope I’d recommend.
 Consider one of the following instead:

 • In a similar price range: